 “Hopefully, that’s true, but I’m talking about personal creativity.
 A decade ago.
 I wrote a historical novel and spent several years trying to get it published, but I finally gave up.
 Unfortunately, instead of putting it in a bureau drawer like Emily, I became frustrated and destroyed all the copies.
 Now as I look back, it would have been nice if even one person had stumbled across it after my death and taken the time to read it.”

 Edgar found it poignant that a man who knew the end was near was willing to open up in such a personal way.
 He could only assume that at this point the patient no longer felt the need to keep secrets.

 The teacher, steeped in history, offered a compelling thought.
-“I often think about what the world would’ve lost if our friend, Miss Dickinson, instead of safeguarding her poems, had decided to burn them.
-Perhaps Emily knew best of all.
-It’s not just the life you live that matters, it’s also what you leave behind.”
+“Imagine what the world would’ve lost if our friend, Miss Dickinson, had decided not to safeguard her poems until her death.
+The lesson is that it’s not just the life you live that matters; it’s also what you leave behind.”

 “Everyone wants to be remembered.”